umbraco/UmbracoDocs/Reference/Management/Models/DataType.md

 versionFrom: 8.0.0
 ---

-# DataTypeDefinition
+# DataType

-**Applies to Umbraco 6.x and newer**

-A DataTypeDefinition is what you see in the backoffice in the Developer / DataTypes tree.
+A DataType is what you see in the backoffice in the Settings / DataTypes tree.
 The listed nodes are definitions of the DataTypes that are available to use on your PropertyTypes.

  * **Namespace:** `Umbraco.Core.Models`
  * **Assembly:** `Umbraco.Core.dll`